reactjs/react.dev/beta/src/content/learn/add-react-to-a-website.md

 ## Try React with JSX {/*try-react-with-jsx*/}

 The examples above rely on features that are natively supported by browsers.
-This is why **`like-button.js`** uses a JavaScript function call to tell React what to display:
+This is why **`like-button.js`** can directly call the `React.createElement` function to tell React what to display:

 ```js
 return React.createElement('button', {onClick: () => setLiked(true)}, 'Like');